 If you're looking for adventure, the area surrounding La Fortuna, found at the base of Arenal Volcano, offers plenty of excitement exploring the jungle, natural hot springs, and amazing views of Costa Rica's most popular volcano.

 Create Your Perfect Vacation

 Centered around a beautifully landscaped downtown park providing public benches under shady trees and ablaze with flowers, La Fortuna's busy streets offer souvenir shops, tour desks, restaurants, and friendly bars.
 A refreshing water fountain's gentle cascade invites you to rest a moment and enjoy the view of the majestic Arenal Volcano hovering over the town closer than you can imagine.
 One of the prime spots for taking an eye-catching selfie or group photo with the volcano's display of an occasional plume of smoke from its perfectly formed conical top.
 No longer performing pyroclastic explosions as in years past, its epic symmetrical shape with large swaths of dried lava fields fascinate hikers as they follow the trail through lush rainforests full of wildlife to walk on the ribbons of dried molten rock.
-Visitors can easily hike on well-marked trails at the base of the volcano, while nearby, the extinct Volcan Cerro Chato can provide a more challenging hike.
+Visitors can easily hike on well-marked trails at the base of the volcano or in nearby rainforests.

 Planning Your Vacation to Arenal and La Fortuna